chrisnoonan98675/site/xl-release/how-to/install-xl-release.markdown

 After you have configured all options, the setup wizard shows a summary of the configuration that you have selected.
 Answer `yes` to finish the setup process.
 Answer `no` to exit setup.

 If you answer `yes`, the setup wizard will start XL Release and show the URL where you can access it; for example, `http://localhost:5516`.
 When you open this URL in a browser, you will be prompted to enter a license key if you did not already install a license file.
 You can then log in with the user name *admin* and the password that you provided during the setup process.

+## XL Release server directory structure

+After the XL Release installation file is extracted, the following directory structure exists in the installation directory:

+* `bin`: Contains the server binaries
+* `conf`: Contains server configuration files
+* `ext`: Contains server Java extensions
+* `hotfix`: Contains hotfixes that correct issues with the server software
+* `lib`: Contains libraries that the server needs
+* `log`: contains server log files

+The installation directory is referred to as `XL_RELEASE_SERVER_HOME`.

 ## Failover configuration